React Native

 Start chatting!#

 Your React Native app is now connected to Copilot Runtime.
-Hooks from the web SDK work identically:
+The shared hooks are available here:

 • useAgent - connect to an agent and manage messages